 2. Pick the Right Ski Jacket Type

-The next step is nailing down the ideal jacket type.
+The next step is nailing down your ideal jacket type.
 The four styles below vary substantially: Shell jackets are light and versatile, insulated models are cozy and warm, 3-in-1s offer a lot of bang for your buck, and softshells are stretchy and breathable.
 Backcountry users will want either a shell or softshell jacket in almost all situations, while the top three options are fair game among resort-goers.
-For a more detailed breakdown on the topic, we cover the pros and cons of shell, insulated, and 3-in-1 designs here.
+For a more detailed breakdown on the topic, check out our article on Shell vs. Insulated vs. 3-in-1 Jackets.

 Insulated